joshjaysalazar/iRacingSafetyCarGenerator/README.md

 ## Usage

-1. Set your settings in the applicaiton window, then click the `Save Settings` button.
+1. Set your settings in the application window, then click the `Save Settings` button.
 This will write your settings to a file and load them back up next time you launch the app.

 2. Launch your iRacing simulator session.